janaom/gcp-professional-data-engineer-exam-prep-guide/README.md

 Views are virtual and provide a reusable reference to a set of data, but do not physically store any data.
 Materialized views are defined using SQL, like a regular view, but physically store the data which BigQuery uses to improve performance.
 For further comparison, see materialized views features.

 ## Introduction to materialized views ([link](https://cloud.google.com/bigquery/docs/materialized-views-intro))

-This document provides an overview of BigQuery support for materialized views.
-Before you read this document, familiarize yourself with BigQuery and BigQuery's logical views.

 In BigQuery, materialized views are precomputed views that periodically cache the results of a query for increased performance and efficiency.
 BigQuery leverages precomputed results from materialized views and whenever possible reads only changes from the base tables to compute up-to-date results.
 Materialized views can be queried directly or can be used by the BigQuery optimizer to process queries to the base tables.